cosmos/sdk-tutorials/academy/4-my-own-chain/migration.md

 * You understand the concepts of [Protobuf](../2-main-concepts/protobuf.md), and [migrations](../2-main-concepts/migrations.md).
 * Go is installed.
 * You have the checkers blockchain codebase up to the wager denomination.
 If not, follow the [previous steps](./wager-denom.md) or check out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/wager-denomination).

+In this section:

+* Add a Leaderboard
+* Upgrade your blockchain in production
+* Data migrations
+* Logic upgrades

 </HighlightBox>